wesley-eddy/scone-tcp/draft-tbd-scone-tcp.md

 ### Network-Initiated

-TODO: generate a pure ACK (no data) matching last observed sequence and ack values.
-This is okay because it proves the device has credible threat of network violence, as assumed by SCONE.
+An on-path network element aware of the live TCP flow MAY generate a pure ACK matching the last observed sequence and acknowledgement values sent to the same endpoint, that includes the SCONE-TCP option with new or updated throughput advice, if changed from the last value that it has sent.

+In general, network devices are highly discouraged from generating TCP segments to the endpoints of connections passing through them.
+This can be viewed as a type of attack, and could be prevented by use of methods like IPsec, TCP-AO, or by other means between the end hosts.
+However, in the cases of applications that SCONE serves, these network devices are on-path and may drop, delay, or otherwise manipulate the packet stream.

 # API for TCP Applications